In 1994, Pizza Hut made history by selling their first pizza online in Santa Cruz, CA.

 There are various retail companies that have chatbots.
 One of them is eBay.
-Their chatbot (ShopBot) help customers find items by asking different questions about their preferences before proposing specific items.
+Their chatbot (ShopBot) helps customers find items by asking different questions about their preferences before proposing specific items.

-By the end of 2021, mobile sales will constitute 73% of all ecommerce sales.
+By 2024, 187.5 million U.S. users will have made at least one purchase via web browser or mobile app on their mobile device.
 Just by looking at these figures, it’s clear how crucial mobile shopping will be to ecommerce businesses in the near future.

 Store owners should follow ecommerce payment trends and facilitate the purchasing process in mobile devices so that it becomes a seamless experience for customers.
 Make sure that your online store is optimized for mobile devices.